patrickenfuego/vapoursynth-screenshots/README.md

 ## Dependencies

-For installing dependencies, I *highly* recommend using the [VSRepo GUI](https://github.com/theChaosCoder/VSRepoGUI) so you don't have to hunt down all of the various GitHub repos and keep them updated.
+For installing dependencies on Windows, I *highly* recommend using the [VSRepo GUI](https://github.com/theChaosCoder/VSRepoGUI) so you don't have to hunt down all of the various GitHub repos and keep them updated.
 However, I list the various dependencies below if you wish to manage them manually.

 ### Python